Tomi-beloved/BioinformHER-project/Satge 3/AMR_Phase 2/Reports/Global Cholera Outbreak Report (1949-2016) (1).md

 Figure 2: Average case fatality rates over time.

-Country-wise, India had the highest number of reported cases (1363250) and deaths (509438) (Figure 3), while Italy had the highest average case fatality rate (53.3%) (Figure 4\) over time.
+Country-wise, India had the highest number of reported cases (1363250) and deaths (509438) (Figure 3), while Italy had the highest average case fatality rate (53.3%) (Figure 4 and Figure 5) over time.

 Apart from Haiti and Peru, the top 10 countries with the highest number of cases are Asian (India, Indonesia, Bangladesh, Afghanistan) and African countries (DRC, Mozambique, Somalia, Nigeria) (Figure 3).